-I worked with these clients to design plans to sell down their concentrated positions in a systematic way.
-Unfortunately, not everyone had the opportunity to diversify in time.
+Unfortunately, as we learned in the global financial crisis of 2007-2008, sometimes the market changes swiftly.
 According to a study conducted by J.P.
 Morgan, about 40% of all Russell 3000 companies have lost at least 70% of their value — permanently — down from their peak since 1980.
 For technology and biotech companies, that number’s even worse.
 So my question is this: What would happen if the company you’re concentrated in — Apple, Facebook, whatever — is the next one to drop?

 If you aren’t too hot on the idea of reducing your concentrated stock position, you’re not alone.
 A lot of investors feel the same way — whether because of an emotional attachment, a desire to not pay taxes right now, or a strong belief that the stock will keep going up.
 Or maybe you’re like the executives I mentioned above, and you’re restricted from selling whenever you want.

 Yes, you’ll probably have to pay capital gains taxes if you sell down your concentrated position.
 But as far as problems go, that’s not such a bad one to have, since it means you’ve built wealth.
 The thing is, your financial goals (and your current lifestyle) might depend on that money — if the company’s stock plummets, you’re going to have less of an I-have-to-pay-taxes problem and more of a my-net-worth-just-took-a-dive problem and even a can-I-pay-my-bills problem.

 OK.
 How do you fix it?